Shivansh4497/Mindstream_v1/current_PRD.md

 ## 3. Core Problems & Use Cases

 ### 3.1.
 Problem Statement
-Individuals often have a constant stream of thoughts, feelings, and ideas but lack an effective, private tool to capture, connect, and analyze them.
-This leads to mental clutter, missed insights, and a disconnect between daily actions and long-term aspirations.
+Individuals often have a constant stream of thoughts and feelings but lack an effective way to connect them to their daily actions.
+This leads to a disconnect: "Why do I feel anxious?"
+(Answer: "You haven't exercised in 3 days").
+Without tracking behavior alongside sentiment, true insight is limited.

 ### 3.2.
 Key Use Cases
 *   **Capture a Fleeting Thought:** A user has a sudden idea or feeling and wants to quickly capture it without friction, using either text or voice.
+*   **Build Consistency:** A user wants to build specific habits (e.g., "Read 10 pages", "Deep Work") and track adherence without the pressure of aggressive gamification.
-*   **Review the Day:** At the end of the day, a user wants to see a summary of their thoughts and feelings to understand how their day went.
+*   **Review the Day:** At the end of the day, a user wants to see a summary of their thoughts *and* their productivity.
-*   **Set and Track Goals:** A user wants to define their daily, weekly, or life goals and track their progress against them.
+*   **Understand Cause & Effect:** A user wants the AI to point out, "You tend to feel more 'Grateful' on days where you complete your 'Health' habits."
-*   **Explore a Specific Topic:** A user wants to understand their recurring thoughts about a specific topic (e.g., "anxiety," "new project") over time.
+*   **Explore a Specific Topic:** A user wants to understand their recurring thoughts about a specific topic over time.
-*   **Gain Deeper Insight:** A user wants to ask questions about their own thoughts, such as "Why was I feeling so stressed last week?" and receive an intelligent, context-aware answer.

 ---

 ## 4. App Structure & Core Pillars

 ### 4.1.
 Overview
-Mindstream is a single-page application (SPA) built around four core pillars, accessible via a main navigation bar.
+Mindstream is a single-page application (SPA) built around five core pillars, accessible via a main navigation bar.
 This structure allows users to seamlessly switch between different modes of interaction with their own data.

 ### 4.2.
-The Four Pillars
+The Five Pillars
 1.  **Stream:** The foundational input layer.
 A chronological, reverse-sorted feed of all journal entries.
 It is designed for frictionless thought capture.
 2.  **Reflections:** The synthesis layer.
-An AI-powered engine that condenses journal entries into daily, weekly, and monthly summaries, revealing patterns and themes.
+An AI-powered engine that condenses journal entries, intentions, and habit logs into daily, weekly, and monthly summaries, revealing patterns and themes.
 3.  **Chat:** The exploration layer.
 A conversational AI interface that allows users to "talk" to their own journal, asking questions and exploring their thoughts in a natural way.
-4.  **Intentions:** The action layer.
-A goal-setting and tracking system where users can define their to-dos and aspirations across various timeframes.
+4.  **Intentions:** The goal layer.
+A task management system where users can define their to-dos and aspirations across various timeframes.
+5.  **Habits:** The behavioral layer.
+A system tracker for recurring actions, categorized by life domain (Health, Career, etc.), designed to measure consistency.

 ---